Wells Fargo records rare profit beat as credit costs fall | Business

 "Our results continued to be impacted by the unprecedented operating environment and the required work to put our substantial legacy issues behind us," Scharf said in a statement.
 Wells Fargo is also constrained by growth restrictions the U.S. Federal Reserve placed on its balance sheet as punishment for the sales abuses.

 Analysts had expected a profit of 60 cents on average.
 The bank missed estimates in the first three quarters of last year.
-Costs associated with bad loans fell $823 million compared to last year and remained far below the level seen in the first half of the year when the bank racked up more than $14 billion in provision expenses.
+Costs pegged to bad loans fell $823 million compared to last year and remained far below the level seen in the first half of the year when the bank racked up more than $14 billion in provision expenses.

+Wells Fargo said it expects total 2021 expenses of about $53 billion excluding one-off charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)